puppetlabs/puppet-docs/source/pe/2.8/install_answer_file_reference.markdown

 `q_puppetmaster_enterpriseconsole_port`
 : **Integer** --- The port on which to contact the console server.
 Only needed if you are _not_ installing the console role on the puppet master server.

+In addition, by default the puppet master will check for available PE software updates whenever the `pe-httpd` service restarts.
+To help ensure the correct update is retrieved, the master will pass some basic, anonymous info to Puppet Labs' servers.
+Specifically, it will transmit:
+    * the IP address of the client
+    * the type and version of the client's OS
+    * the Installed version of PE

+ If you wish to disable manual update checks, or if your company policy forbids transmitting this information, you will need to add the following line to the answer file: `q_pe_check_for_updates=n`

 ### Console Answers